chojomok/points/README.md

 Will return the balance of all the payers.

 ## Implementation Details ##
 Local memory was used in place of a database.
-There is an array with all the list of transactions and a dictionary of all the balances of payers.
+There is an array with all the list of transactions and a dictionary of all the balances of payers.</br>
-The transaction history order is sorted based on time everytime a spend post request is made.
+The transaction history order is sorted based on time everytime a spend post request is made.</br>
-The payer balance is updated everytime a post request is made for transactions and everytime points are spent from a payer.
+The payer balance is updated everytime a post request is made for transactions and everytime points are spent from a payer.</br>